Programme

 POSTER COMPETITION IS OPEN TO EVERYONE WHO WANTS TO SHOW HIS/HER LATEST RESULTS.
 HOWEVER, ONLY PH.D.
 STUDENTS CAN BE ELECTED AS WINNERS.

-Though the IEEE ComSoc eHealth PhD School is completly free (i.e., no fees are required to attend) the registration is still necessary.
+Though the IEEE ComSoc eHealth PhD School is completely free (i.e., no fees are required to attend) the registration is still necessary.

 Therefore, if you intend to participate to the Demo/Poster session, the registration is mandatory.